 You fight about money

 It’s inevitable that almost every couple will fight about finances at some point—it’s a sensitive issue.
 But when you can’t agree on how to make, save, or spend money, you’re entering dangerous territory.
 “The top earner in the relationship shouldn’t take complete control over spending,” says Winston.
 “It’s imperative that decisions are made jointly, whether it is where to take a vacation, or what and how much to spend on holiday gifts.”
 She suggests that if someone is better with money than the other, one decides on the budget and the other one decides how to spend it.
-Check out the 16 relationship resolutions every couple should make for a happier, healthier life together.

 You fight about a loss of love